galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 {: .hands_on}

-The important parameters to take note of were those given in the *Extra Parameters* where we have specified that each of the reads with a `XT:Z` tag in the BAM file will be counted on a per cell basis.
+The important parameters to take note of are those given in the *Extra Parameters* where we specify that each of the reads with a `XT:Z` tag in the BAM file will be counted on a per cell basis.
 Reads sharing the same UMI and cell Barcodes will be de-duplicated into a single count, reducing PCR duplicate bias from the analysis.

 At this stage, we now have a tabular file containing genes/features as rows, and cell labels as headers.